nabroleonx/Automated-file-organizer/README.md

 # Automated file organizer

 If you have that messed up folder structure with tons of different files all jumbled together, this is just the right script you need.
+It works for both linux and Windos OS
 It will sort the same file types into same folders.
 It has two options:-

     1).
 Organize all files in the directory.